falcosecurity/falco-website/content/en/about/case-studies/r6-security/index.md

 The addition of real-time alerting via Falco allows Phoenix to adjust the cluster’s configuration as soon as suspicious activity is detected instead of waiting for the next random update interval.

-During the development process R6 discovered they needed a way to forward Falco events to their Kubernetes operator.
+During the development process R6 Security discovered they needed a way to forward Falco events to their Kubernetes operator.
 To achieve this they added a sidecar to the Falco pod that receives events from Falco, and then forwards them to their operator.
 These changes were submitted as a [PR](https://github.com/falcosecurity/evolution/pull/116) and eventually merged into Falco.

 Falco has proven to be very accurate in detecting threats, catching around 80-85% of attacks based on red teaming and real-life scenarios.
 Reaching this level of detection required a multi-pronged approach.
 There was, of course, fine tuning of the Falco rules, but also the addition of static application security testing.
 And, it’s important to note, that there is an amount of overhead associated with using Falco and performing the automated remediation.
 Estimates put this at approximately 1-8% additional CPU or memory.
 Of course, this varies by workload, and you should plan on doing your own testing.

 ## Conclusion

-Today, R6’s Phoenix product is leveraging to help customers deal with attacks that might otherwise have gone undetected.
-Although there were some challenges integrating the two technologies, the R6 team ultimately found Falco's real-time detection capabilities and the strength of the Falco community to be invaluable.
+Today, R6 Security’s Phoenix product is leveraging to help customers deal with attacks that might otherwise have gone undetected.
+Although there were some challenges integrating the two technologies, the R6 Security team ultimately found Falco's real-time detection capabilities and the strength of the Falco community to be invaluable.

 {{< /blocks/content >}}